samox73/paletteer/README.md

-# paletteer
+# Paletteer

-Recolor PNG and JPEG wallpapers with the built-in `everforest-dark-medium` palette while preserving each pixel's source lightness.
-Outputs are written beside their inputs and never overwrite an existing file.
+Recolor PNG, JPEG and WEBP wallpapers with built-in or custom color palettes while preserving each pixel's source lightness.

 See [PALETTES.md](PALETTES.md) for the supported palette and its colors.